Constructing discrete harmonic functions in wedges: Study of the kernel

 It is seen that for $\vert s\vert =1$ and $s\neq \pm 1$, $\eta'(s)$ exists and is finite.
 Now we set $s={e}^{{i}\lambda}$, with $\lambda\in (0,\pi)$.
 Since both $\lambda$ and $\eta({e}^{{i}\lambda})$ are real, then so is $(\eta({e}^{{i}\lambda}))'$.
 Moreover, $\eta({e}^{{i}\lambda})$ and $(\eta({e}^{{i}\lambda}))'$ are not simultaneously zero, which leads to

 In other words, $\mathcal{S}_1\setminus\{1\}$ is smooth.

-We now deal with the case $(1,1)$.
+We now deal with the point $(1,1)$.
 We differentiate again \eqref{eq:derivative_kernel_1} and evaluate the new equation at $s=1$, which leads to

-Since the equation \eqref{eq:derivative_kernel_3} has two distinct roots, then $\eta(s)$ is semi-differentiable at $s=1$.
-Further, the roots of \eqref{eq:derivative_kernel_3} represent the left and right derivatives of $\eta$ at $1$.
+Since the equation \eqref{eq:derivative_kernel_3} has two distinct solutions, then $\eta(s)$ is semi-differentiable at $s=1$.
+Further, the solutions of \eqref{eq:derivative_kernel_3} represent the left and right derivatives of $\eta$ at $1$.
 Let $\partial_+\eta(1)$ denote the right derivative of $\eta$ at $1$, i.e.,

 From Lemma \ref{lemma: properties of S1 S2'}, we know that $\eta({e}^{{i}\lambda})\to 1^-$ as $\lambda\to 0^+$.
 Hence, by \eqref{eq:derivative_kernel_3}, one has

 We then have

 This allows us to derive the interior angle $\theta$ of $\mathcal{S}_1$ at $1$: